What are Spring Week Internships?

 Key Learning Points

-- Spring weeks are a chance to gain a valuable insight into the workings of an investment bank
+- Spring weeks are a chance to gain valuable insight into the workings of an investment bank

 - A less technical application process compared to summer internships